-The data to be described in $S$-wave \pik scattering were discussed in subsection \ref{subsec:Sdata}.
+The $S$-wave \pik scattering data were discussed in subsection \ref{subsec:Sdata}.
 Let us recall that the main data sets, shown in Fig.~\ref{fig:S12data}, are measured in the $f_0^{1/2}+f_0^{3/2}/2$ isospin combination.
-Since the $I=3/2$ partial wave has been measured independently, see Fig.~\ref{fig:s32data}, it can be used to separate the $S^{1/2}$ component.
-In practice we will fit the two waves simultaneously.
+Since the $I=3/2$ partial wave has been measured independently, see Fig.~\ref{fig:s32data}, it can be used to separate the $f_0^{1/2}$ component.
+In practice, we will fit the two waves simultaneously.
 In view of the data, it is evident that there are large systematic uncertainties between different data sets and even within the same data sets.
-In particular, there are a few points which provide most of the $\chi^2$ of the fit and are largely incompatible with the rest of the sample.
+In particular, there are a few points that provide most of the $\chi^2$ of the fit and are largely incompatible with the rest of the sample.

 In our first analysis of \pik \cite{Pelaez:2016klv}, we chose not to discard any data point and we followed an elaborate procedure to estimate the uncertainties of the resulting fit.
 In particular, we followed one of the techniques suggested in \cite{Perez:2014yla,Perez:2015pea}, which had been previously applied to $NN$ and $\pi\pi$ scattering.
 In brief, we checked several Gaussianity tests on the data with respect to the fit and then enlarged the uncertainties of those data points that spoilt the tests (typically those beyond 3-standard deviations).
 This data purge leads to a new fit upon which the procedure is iterated until the Gaussianity test is satisfied.
 We also tried other simpler approaches and we found that the uncertainty band was rather similar.